3009aksingh/to_do_list.github.io/README.md

   </a>
 </p>

-> A wbasic to-do list web application made using HTML, CSS and JS.
+> A basic to-do list web application made using HTML, CSS and JS.
 Capable of adding and deleting scheduled tasks.

 ### 🏠 [Homepage](https://3009aksingh.github.io/to_do_list.github.io/)